tomwhite/leveltheplayingfield/README.md

 ### Address data

 Data in the _data/geo_ directory is from https://gov.wales/address-list-schools.
+Download the latest ODS file, and export the "Maintained" sheet to CSV (using OpenOffice).
 Postcode to lat/long conversion was carried out using https://www.doogal.co.uk/BatchGeocoding.php.

 ### School-level data